-“What can IWSH do to improve sanitation and clean water for those who lack access to a plumbing system?”
+The 2021 Topic is "What can IWSH do to raise awareness for those who lack access to running water, sanitation?"

 To acquaint the uninitiated with the crucial importance the plumbing industry plays in our everyday lives.
 To introduce students to the global impact of IWSH projects.